 PSU is the region’s leading urban research university and offers wide-ranging research opportunities for undergraduate and graduate students who aspire to be explorers, innovators, problem-solvers, and change-makers.

 Researchers at PSU work across disciplines and partner with industry, government agencies, nonprofit organizations, and other universities to address the critical challenges of the 21st century and improve life in Oregon, the nation, and the world.
-We collaborate with Oregon Health and Science University through the OHSU-PSU School of Public Health and interdisciplinary research where our expertise in data analysis, social science, biology, and chemistry add value to OHSU's clinical studies.
-Our University Research Centers work to improve urban life by using "smart city" technologies, exploring solutions to complex issues such as homelessness, and improving transportation.
+We collaborate with Oregon Health & Science University through the OHSU-PSU School of Public Health and interdisciplinary research where our expertise in data analysis, social science, biology, and chemistry add value to OHSU's clinical studies.
+Our University Research Centers work to improve urban life by evaluating "smart city" technologies, exploring solutions to complex issues such as homelessness, and improving transportation.
 At PSU, we bring the future into focus.

 The Founding of Portland State University